About Account Suspensions and Chat BansThis article explains the basics of account suspensions and chat bans, and how you can appeal them.

 Notice an error or have feedback for this article?
 Let us know!

 We suspend accounts that violate our Terms of Service and/or Community Guidelines.
-Most violations will result in a 24 hour suspension and a strike on the account.
+Most violations will result in a temporary suspension of one day up to 30 days, and a strike on the account.
+We may also remove content associated with the violation.
 If your account is suspended, you may not access or use Twitch services, including watching streams, broadcasting, and chatting.
-After the 24-hour period is complete, you will be able to use our services once again.
+After the suspension is complete, you will be able to use our services once again.
 After two strikes, the next violation will result in an indefinite suspension, but some severe violations will result in an indefinite suspension on the first violation.
-In some instances, we may also remove content associated with violations of our policies.

 Note on bot accounts: While we welcome bots that add new features to Twitch chat and Whispers, bot accounts that spam unwanted messages will be banned indefinitely.
 Bots that exceed messaging rate limits will automatically be blocked from sending more messages.
 To ensure your bot is not banned, please visit this link to our developer documentation to learn about message and command rate limits and how to register your bot.